mikhaildubov/computational-geometry/README.txt

-The project contains simple implementations of basic computational geometry algorithms in Java.
+The project contains simple implementations and visualization tools for basic computational geometry algorithms in Java.
 The current version includes:

 * Two segments intersection determining
 * Any segments intersection determining